Ravencentric/awesome-arr/README.md

 - [Addarr](https://github.com/Waterboy1602/Addarr) - Telegram Bot for adding series/movies to Sonarr/Radarr or for changing the download speed of Transmission/Sabnzbd.
 - [Botdarr](https://github.com/shayaantx/botdarr) - Slack/Discord/Telegram/Matrix bot for accessing radarr, sonarr, and lidarr.
-- [Doplarr](https://github.com/kiranshila/Doplarr) - An *Arr request bot for Discord.
+- [Doplarr](https://github.com/kiranshila/Doplarr) - An *arr request bot for Discord.
 - [Invitarr](https://github.com/Sleepingpirates/Invitarr) - Invitarr is a chatbot that invites discord users to plex.
 - [Membarr](https://github.com/Yoruio/Membarr) - Discord Bot to invite a user to a Plex or Jellyfin server.
 - [Requestrr](https://github.com/darkalfx/requestrr) - Requestrr is a discord bot used to simplify using services like Sonarr/Radarr/Ombi via the use of chat.